 The Town Of Prora: Though the town of Prora may not be a place meant for rejuvenation, especially if you’re on a short holiday, the fact that it has its own historical significance makes it a no miss.

 Notorious for its tourist complex with identical buildings lined up along the beach for as far as 4.5km, Prora is where Hitler once envisioned to have the world’s biggest seaside resort facility.
-Though the original plan was a lot more ambitious, with other buildings spanning 8 kilometres and above along the coastline, with all rooms having a seaside view, the war put it all to halt and the facility was never used.
+Though the original plan was a lot more ambitious, with other buildings spanning 8 kilometres and above along the coastline, with all rooms having a seaside view, the war put it all to a halt and the facility was never used.

 Today, this 4.5km expanse of deserted buildings is taking another shape and is slowly being transforming into luxury apartments.
 The town of Prora is certainly one of the top places to see in Ruegen.